-- Practice Visibility: An effective medical billing company should have the ability to generate various comprehensive reports at any given time.
-This convenience grants providers an in-depth view into their financial situation without requiring the micromanagement of any employees.
+- Practice Visibility: An effective medical billing company should be able to generate various comprehensive reports at any given time.
+This convenience provides providers with an in-depth view of their financial situation without requiring the micromanagement of any employees.

-- Consistent Results: When outsourcing your billing the company you hire is obligated to perform the agreed-upon services with a certain rate of success.
-An added bonus is never having to hire staff as support is included in most contracts.
+- Consistent Results: When outsourcing your billing, the company you hire must perform the agreed-upon services with a specific success rate.
+A bonus is never hiring staff, as support is included in most contracts.

-- Giving Up Control: Although outsourcing the stress and labor involved with billing to another company may feel like a relief for many, it can be difficult for some to hand over those procedures and responsibilities to someone else.
+- Giving Up Control: Although outsourcing the stress and labor involved with billing to another company may feel like a relief.
+It can be difficult for some to hand over those procedures and responsibilities to someone else.

-- Fluctuating Prices: Most billing companies charge a percentage of the revenue they collect – the more your practice makes, the more you’ll spend.
-This poses difficulties when it comes to budgeting billing costs – especially with the vast differences between slow and busy months.
+- Fluctuating Prices: Most billing companies charge a percentage of their revenue – the more your practice makes, the more you’ll spend.
+This poses difficulties when budgeting billing costs – especially with the vast differences between slow and busy months.

-- Fine Print: When outsourcing your billing read all contracts extremely carefully.
-Very often there will be hidden fees for printing statements, generating reports, and other additional startup charges.
+- Fine Print: When outsourcing your billing, read all contracts exceptionally carefully.
+There will often be hidden fees for printing statements, generating reports, and other additional startup charges.
 Cancellation fees can also cause you to incur unnecessarily high expenses.
-Be certain that the money you save by hiring a billing company isn’t outweighed by the charges hidden amongst the fine print.
+Be sure that the money you save by hiring a billing company isn’t outweighed by the charges hidden amongst the fine print.